hirokazuono/Chipmunk_and_BOX2D_of_cocos2dx_ported_to_Android/README.md

 &nbsp; that are downloads from cocos2d-x.org(&zip extracting).
  ( Each xCode's cocos2d-x files(of 11,12,&13beta) create
 &nbsp; &nbsp; by "./install-templates-xcode.sh **-uf** "
-&nbsp; within each downloaded dir(fld,of 11,12,&13beta from cocos2d-x.org). )
+&nbsp; within each downloaded dir(fld,of 11,12,&13beta from cocos2d-x.org).in addition, their xCode files can be changed to other xCode files by "-uf" above,  any time soon & freely. )

 * The **C**lasses dir(fld) in **BOX2D** is copied